Nicholas-Lawhon/advent_of_code_2025/day03/notes.md

 - The problem is, I'm not sure how I check each suseqent number in the window without tracking 12 different variables
 - I could make a first pass ending at len(nums) - 13, and use that idx to start the next iteration
 - - But then I would still need a way to track the other numbers

+- What if I sum the numbers in my 12 digit window as it slides?
+- - The problem is how to skip digits and expand the window non-sequentially

+- I could use a while loop to continously iterate until all possible combinations have been searched
+-